Generalized Linear Spectral Statistics of High-dimensional Sample Covariance Matrices and Its Applications: Asymptotic Results for GLSS

 We look at the special case when $\bm{B}_n=\bm{I}_n$.
 Obviously it satisfies Assumption \ref{asc} (i) since $k_n=n$ now.
 It can be easily checked that $\frac{1}{n}\operatorname{tr}(z\bm{I}_n+z\underline{m}_n^0(z)\bm{\Sigma}_n)^{-1}\bm{B}_n=\int\frac {dH_n(t)}{z(1+\underline{m}_n^0(z)t)}={m}_n^0(z)$.
 Then $\Theta_n(f)$ in equation \eqref{add2-1} reduces to

 which is the conventional linear spectral statistic corresponding to the sample covariance matrix (see \citep{Bai:2004}).
-And our theoretical result in Theorem \ref{main} coincides with the traditional one (see our Remark \ref{remark2} for detailed calculations).
+And our theoretical result in Theorem \ref{main} coincides with the traditional one (see our Remark C.1 for detailed calculations).

 The asymptotic covariances (\ref{Varsample}) are mainly determined by two functions $C_n^1(z_1,z_2)$ and $C_n^2(z_1,z_2)$ defined in (\ref{Cov2sam}) and (\ref{65sam}).
 If the first four moments of the underlying distribution matches with that of a standard Gaussian distribution, then $\mu_{X}=0$ and $C_n^2(z_1,z_2)$ disappears in \eqref{Varsample}.
-Our Remark \ref{remark2} shows that under many cases, the $n$-associated terms in (\ref{Cov2sam}) and (\ref{65sam}) are convergent and have succinct forms.
-Moreover, it can be seen from our proof that these terms are uniformly bounded in $z\in\mathcal{C}$ (see (\ref{1})), where $\mathcal{C}$ is any contour in the complex plane enclosing the closed interval (\ref{interval}).
+Our Remark C.1 shows certain cases that the $n$-associated terms in (\ref{Cov2sam}) and (\ref{65sam}) are convergent and have succinct forms.
+Moreover, it can be seen from our proof that these terms are uniformly bounded in $z\in\mathcal{C}$ (see (C.3)), where $\mathcal{C}$ is any contour in the complex plane enclosing the closed interval (\ref{interval}).
 Therefore, in application, we often use a normalized version of Theorem \ref{main}, which is summarized in the following Proposition \ref{normalize}.

 \begin{proposition} Suppose Assumptions \ref{asa}, \ref{asb} and \ref{asc} (i) hold.
 We further assume that $\lambda_{r}(\bm{\Omega}_n^1)\geq c_1>0$ for large $n$ and some positive constant $c_1$, where